-Charming bed and breakfast in Connecticut offering elegant lodging & modern amenities in a quaint New England riverfront village, just two hours from NYC and Boston and a short stroll from restaurants by the river.
+Charming guest house in Connecticut offering elegant lodging & modern amenities in a quaint New England riverfront village, just two hours from NYC and Boston and a short stroll from restaurants by the river.

-The Inn is an exquisite example of Second Empire architecture built 1860, with beautifully appointed air-conditioned rooms featuring plush down duvets, fine linens, antiques, oriental rugs, heated marble and limestone bathroom floors.
-At this historic Connecticut Inn you can relax and enjoy a style of living reminiscent of earlier times.
+The property is an exquisite example of Second Empire architecture built 1860, with beautifully appointed air-conditioned rooms featuring plush down duvets, fine linens, antiques, oriental rugs, heated marble and limestone bathroom floors.
+At this historic Connecticut guest house you can relax and enjoy a style of living reminiscent of earlier times.

 ROOMS & SUITES